 During the pandemic, most of us will have used video call systems such as Zoom, Microsoft Teams, Skype, or Google Meet to keep in touch.
 I have done complex funeral video live streams with Zoom integration (please ask me for an example).
 I set up a large screen in church for the congregation, which I control from my desk a the back of the room.
 This meant that family members were able to actively take part in the ceremony from around the world in real-time, contributing readings, prayers, songs and tributes.
 It is truly wonderful how technology makes it possible for us to connect even during worldwide crises.
 I’m proud that I can do my little part to bring families together during these times by offering an interactive funeral live streaming solution.

 What does funeral live streaming generally capture?

-Typically I start the funeral live stream about 15min before the service.
-I film with two cameras which are mounted on tripods.
+With my multi-camera option, I start the funeral live stream about 15min before the service.
+During this time I can show a pre-produced photo slideshow (included) – a wonderful way to bridge the waiting time.
+All my cameras are mounted on tripods.
 All my gear will be in one location throughout the service.
-I’m not moving around to avoid any disturbance.
-One camera is equipped with a long zoom lens to get a good close-medium shot of the speaker/celebrant, while the second camera employs a wider angle to capture more of the room or the graveside.
+I’m not moving around; I avoid any disturbance.
+One of my cameras is equipped with an extremely long zoom lens to get a good close-medium shot of the speaker/celebrant.

 I offer all my clients the chance to combine funeral live streaming with funeral photography or videography (an edited film).
 The still images can be used as part of the video, for example in a slideshow format, or a separate album.
 I’ll use the stills as a chance to capture the visual memory of your loved one.
 This may be floral arrangements or any tributes and keepsakes you have presented for them.